 Biotechnology Heritage Award

-The Chemical Heritage Foundation (CHF) and the Biotechnology Industry Organization (BIO) selected Robert Langer as the winner of the 2014 Biotechnology Heritage Award.
-The award was presented during BIO’s annual international convention, held in San Diego, June 23–26, 2014.
+The Chemical Heritage Foundation (CHF) and the Biotechnology Industry Organization (BIO) selected Moshe Alafi and William Bowes as the winners of the 2015 Biotechnology Heritage Award.
+The award will be presented during BIO’s annual international convention, held in Philadelphia, June 15–18, 2015.